Free worldwide shipping on every order

 ApplicationEvidenceExpected Benefit

-Post-excisional surgeryEnwemeka et al. 2004: 820nm LED accelerated wound closure by 30%Faster wound healing; reduced risk of wound complications; earlier suture removal
+Post-excisional surgeryEnwemeka et al. 2004 (meta-analysis): low-power laser phototherapy produced a large positive effect on tissue repairFaster wound healing; reduced risk of wound complications; earlier suture removal

 Skin graft integrationCase series and prospective studies showing improved graft takeEnhanced vascularization of graft bed; reduced graft failure rate